filiplizon/filiplizon/README.md

 ## Hi, nice to see you here 👋

-I'm Filip Lizoń, currently looking for a job as a frontend-developer.
+I'm Filip Lizoń, currently working as a frontend developer at AmRest.

 <h3>Contact</h3>